Cap-go/website/content/blog/automatic-capacitor-android-build-github-action.md

 This workflow should be triggered after each GitHub _tag_, if you need to automatize tag please, refer to [Automatic build and release with GitHub actions](/blog/automatic-build-and-release-with-github-actions/)

-Then this workflow will pull your NodeJS deps, install them and build your JavaScript app.
+Then this workflow will pull your Node.js deps, install them and build your JavaScript app.

 Your App doesn't need to use Ionic, only Capacitor base is mandatory., it can have old Cordova module, but Capacitor JS plugin should be preferred.

 > Each time you send a new commit, a release will be built in Google Play console, beta channel.

-I will improve this blog with your feedbacks, if you have any question or suggestion, please let me know by email martin@capgo.app
+I will improve this blog with your feedbacks, if you have any questions or suggestions, please let me know by email martin@capgo.app

 ## **Build Processing**

 In GitHub Actions, **you are billed based on the minutes** you have used for running your CI/CD workflow.
-From experience, it takes about 3–5 minutes before a build can be processed in Google play store.
+From experience, it takes about 3–5 minutes before a build can be processed in Google Play Store.

 For private projects, the estimated cost per build can go up to **$0.008/min x 5 mins = $0.4**, or more, depending on the configuration or dependencies of your project.